cozygene/glint/README.md

     pandas
     matplotlib
     statsmodels
-    cvxopt (not included in Anaconda)
+    cvxopt (not included in Anaconda by default)

-We recommend installing <a href="https://www.continuum.io/downloads" target="_blank">Anaconda Python version 2.7</a>, which already includes most of necessary dependencies.
+We recommend installing the latest release of <a href="https://www.continuum.io/downloads" target="_blank">Anaconda for Python 2.7</a>, which already includes most of necessary dependencies.
-To install dependency *cvxopt* with Anaconda run: on **Windows** : ```conda install -c omnia cvxop``` on **Linux**: ```sudo `which conda` install -c anaconda cvxopt``` on **MacOS**: ```todo```
+In order to install the dependency *cvxopt* with Anaconda run:

+**Windows** : ```conda install -c omnia cvxop```

+**Linux**: ```sudo `which conda` install -c anaconda cvxopt```

+**MacOS**: ```todo```

-If *cvxopt* installation fails, search online: "how to install cvxopt with anaconda on [one of Windows/Linux/MacOS]"
+In case the installation of *cvxopt* fails, we advise to search online: "how to install cvxopt with anaconda on [one of Windows/Linux/MacOS]"

-If you already have Python installed and do not want to install Anaconda Python, run "install.py" script (found in the "python" folder):
+In case you already have Python 2.7 installed and do not want to install Anaconda Python, run the "install.py" script we provide:
 ```
 python install.py
 ```
-The script automatically installs missing dependencies that are required for GLINT.
-Note that in some environments the script may fail to install some of the dependencies, in which case you will need to manually install them or  <a href="https://www.continuum.io/downloads" target="_blank">Anaconda</a>.
+The script automatically tries to install missing dependencies that are required for GLINT.
+Note that in some environments the script may fail to install some of the dependencies, in which case you will need to either manually install them or download <a href="https://www.continuum.io/downloads" target="_blank">Anaconda for Python 2.7</a>.

-*Note* that GLINT first validates that all it's dependencies are installed before executing.
-If it finds a problem it will instruct you.

 ### Troubleshooting
 1. Make sure you have Anaconda isntalled, see Download and installation for more details.